December 7, 2015

-SNHU’s online master’s of communication program offers three concentrations, including public relations, new media and marketing and health communication.
+Some online master's of communication programs offer concentrations, such as public relations, and new media and marketing.

 Victoria Rae Funk '15 says there have always been a few things that she's been certain about in life, one being what she wanted to do and where she wanted to work.
 Communication has always been the field of study that captured her heart - and she hopes to employ the skills and education she's acquired through her MA in Communication with a concentration in New Media and Marketing at the Walt Disney Company eventually.

 With an undergraduate degree in communications and sociology, Funk never expected to return to school.
-While she knew a master’s degree would heighten her knowledge and experience, providing greater marketability, she was reluctant to return until she spoke with the admission team at SNHU.
-She says that she was “so excited to actually go back to school that I was ready to start immediately.”
+While she knew a master's degree would heighten her knowledge and experience, providing greater marketability, she was reluctant to return until she spoke with an admission counselor.
+She says that she was "so excited to actually go back to school that I was ready to start immediately."

-Funk credits her instructors with helping her succeed in her program, and while “the work may be a lot to handle at different times…it is 100 percent worth it.”
-She can’t believe how far she’s come in such a short time, and feels that SNHU has prepared her for her future.
+Funk credits her instructors with helping her succeed in her program, and while "the work may be a lot to handle at different times...it is 100% worth it."

-With an undergraduate degree in journalism, Gabbi Hall ’15 wanted to pursue a master’s degree that would give her a broader knowledge of advertising and marketing to advance her career aspirations.
-Her experience in the online master’s in communication program allowed her take a mix of classes, including one in health communications, which was an interesting deviation from anything she had ever taken before.
+With an undergraduate degree in journalism, Gabbi Hall '15 wanted to pursue a master's degree that would give her a broader knowledge of advertising and marketing to advance her career aspirations.
+Her experience in an online master's in communication program allowed her to take a mix of classes, which was an interesting deviation from anything she had ever taken before.

 In the dozen years since Miki Hickel earned her undergraduate degree, she's worked as a graphic designer and always thought about returning to school.
 She wasn't sure what to study, however.